About Meg Jenista

 Headshot(1)

-Rev. Meg Jenista Kuykendall lives in Washington, DC, and is an ordained minister in the Reformed tradition.
+Rev. Meg Jenista Kuykendall lives in Philadelphia, PA and is an ordained minister in the Reformed tradition.
 She earned her M.Div at Calvin Theological Seminary (2008) and her ThM, also at CTS (2019).
 She spent 15 years pastoring churches in Kalamazoo, MI, and Washington DC.
 Currently, Meg is studying for her PhD in public theology at Fuller Theological Seminary, with a particular focus on the intersection of political discipleship and pulpit ministry.
-She balances out her PhD research by reading Sandra Boynton and Mo Willems books with her one-year-old son, cooking with her husband, and enjoying the great city of Washington DC, which she is privileged to call home.
+She balances out her PhD research by reading Sandra Boynton and Mo Willems books with her young son, cooking with her husband, and exploring their new home of Philadelphia.

 Commentary